Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Methodology

 BERTopic offers extensive customization, requiring iterative tuning.
 Starting with default settings, we observed over a thousand imbalanced topics—some overly broad, others too narrow.
 This motivated a trial-and-error approach to refine parameters and optimize topic coherence.

-BERTopic begins by converting documents into embeddings using transformer models.
+BERTopic begins by converting texts into embeddings using transformer models.
 Unlike traditional topic modeling, which requires extensive data preprocessing~\cite{makhshari_iot_2021, bangash_what_2019}, it requires minimal preprocessing.
-As noted in the official BERTopic documentation\footnote{\url{https://maartengr.github.io/BERTopic/faq.html?\#should-i-preprocess-the-data}}, traditional preprocessing is unnecessary when using document embeddings, as every part of a document contributes to understanding its overall topic.
+As noted in the official BERTopic documentation\footnote{ \url{https://maartengr.github.io/BERTopic/faq.html?\#should-i-preprocess-the-data}}, traditional preprocessing is unnecessary when using embeddings, as every part of a document contributes to understanding its overall topic.
 But, it is recommended to clean the text of excessive noise, such as HTML tags, as these do not contain contextual information.
-Following these, we only removed markup tags, emojis, and URLs from the data.
+Following this, we removed only markup tags, emojis, and URLs from the data.